-8.24 VBoxManage clonehd
+8.24 VBoxManage clonemedium

-This command duplicates a registered virtual hard disk image to a new image file with a new unique identifier (UUID).
-The new image can be transferred to another host system or imported into VirtualBox again using the Virtual Media Manager; see chapter 5.3, The Virtual Media Manager, page 87 and chapter 5.6, Cloning disk images, page 92.
+This command duplicates a virtual disk/DVD/floppy medium to a new medium (usually an image file) with a new unique identifier (UUID).
+The new image can be transferred to another host system or imported into VirtualBox again using the Virtual Media Manager; see chapter 5.3, The Virtual Media Manager, page 84 and chapter 5.6, Cloning disk images, page 89.
 The syntax is as follows: